 Before the Surgery:

 • If your horse is insured and the surgery is planned, you should inform the insurance company that we intend to perform a surgery and, where appropriate, check that the insurers are prepared to cover the costs of this.
-Where possible this should be done in advance of your horse’s surgery date.
+Where possible this should be done well in advance of your horse’s surgery date.
 You can download our guide for insurance claims HERE.

 • As a minimum, all horses undergoing surgery should be up-to-date with their tetanus vaccines.
 Please check your horse’s passport prior to your horse’s surgery and let us know if your horse is overdue a tetanus vaccine.
+Also check in the passport that your horse is signed out of the human food chain - if not, please let us know.

 • Shoes can generally be left on in horses undergoing most standing surgeries.
 If you are uncertain, please ask your vet.